trebisky/ebaz4205_miner/amp/README.md

+AMP - Asymmetric Multi Processing

+A fancy way of saying,
-Get the second core on the Zynq-7000 doing something.
+"let's get the second core on the Zynq-7000 doing something."

-I am continuing my experiments with my EBAZ4205 board.
+I am continuing the experiments with my EBAZ4205 board.

 This now works!
 Having the first core execute the SEV instruction to wake up the second was the key.